Deepak Tijori

-Deepak Tijori (born 28 August 1961) is an Indian film director and actor who works in Bollywood and Gujarati films and is well known for his supporting roles in Aashiqui (1990), Khiladi (1992), Jo Jeeta Wohi Sikandar (1992), Kabhi Haan Kabhi Naa (1994), Ghulam (1998) and Baadshah (1999).
+Deepak Tijori (born 28 August 1961) is an Indian film director and actor who works in Bollywood and Gujarati films and is well known for his supporting roles in Aashiqui (1990), Sadak (1991), Khiladi (1992), Jo Jeeta Wohi Sikandar (1992), Kabhi Haan Kabhi Naa (1994), Ghulam (1998) and Baadshah (1999).
 He also starred as a lead actor in Pehla Nasha (1993).
 Tijori started his directing career with Oops!
 (2003), a film about male strippers.
 This was followed by Fareb (2005), Khamoshh...
 Khauff Ki Raat (2005), Tom, Dick, and Harry (2006) and Fox (2009).
 Thriller at 10 – Fareb, a TV mini-series produced by Tijori won the 2001 Indian Television Academy Awards in the category best mini-series.
 His recent directorial, Do Lafzon Ki Kahani, was released in the year 2016.

 Early life and career

 Tijori received his college education from Narsee Monjee College in his hometown Mumbai.
 His Parsi mother has been a dancer and radio artiste, and Tijori has called her his inspiration.
 While in college, Tijori joined an amateur theatre group whose members included Aamir Khan, Ashutosh Gowariker, Paresh Rawal and Vipul Shah.
 His friends influenced him to pursue a career in film acting, in which during his early career he struggled.
 He said in an interview with Rediff.com "For three years, I sat outside offices trying to get a word with producers [...]
 I managed to do some tiny roles, which were very pathetic."
 He had worked for Cine Blitz magazine and also as a hotel manager.